video

 Here are some examples.

 What is your name?
 How old are you?
 Do you like sunny days?
-We know that these are questions, because they are asking something and they end with a question mark.
+We know that these are questions because they are asking something, and they end with a question mark.

-What, how, do, and they all end in a question mark.
+The asking part often comes at the beginning, what, how, do, and they all end in a question mark.

 Can you see it at the end?
 Well done.